 We are also seeking to improve the quality of existing housing.
 This will be done by a combination of enforcement using our existing powers regarding housing quality and looking to forthcoming legislation which will stop the rental of poor quality accommodation by 2017 at the latest.
 This includes investigating ways to stop the payment of benefits to residents in poor quality housing.

 This is an exciting time with a real window of opportunity.
 We are working hard to stimulate positive change to housing and the community in Jaywick through a new planning policy, whilst seeking to use powers to stop the historic failings.
 When we succeed, Jaywick will have a bright future.

 Flood Risk Study

 As part of the Regeneration plans for Jaywick a Strategic Flood Risk Study has been carried out.
-The maps that accompany this study are listed individually at the side of this page.
+The maps that accompany this study are listed individually below.